-- Always Split Test Different Combinations When developing advertisements, it’s best to come up with 2 or 3 variations based on the same theme.
-Then, separately assess the profitability of each sample, and divert resources towards the best-performing material.
+When developing advertisements, it’s best to come up with 2 or 3 variations based on the same theme.
+Then, separately assess the profitability of each ad account in your sample, and divert resources toward the best-performing material.
 It might be tempting to pour advertising dollars into whichever ads appear to be generating returns, but without comparison, a greater part of the picture is lost.
 By testing the waters with these different variations, it becomes much easier to identify the single most effective media for your target audience.

-Don’t limit your testing to the advertising material itself – try to assess the responsiveness of different demographics as well.
+Don’t limit your testing to the advertising material itself – try to assess the responsiveness of different demographics as well as ad formats.
 Create custom audiences targeting different genders, ages, and localities to find the most optimal group to target.
 Consistent split testing is nearly always worth it in the long run, especially if your results end up wildly differing from your expectations.

 If you split test a profitable ad set, always duplicate the set rather than change the set itself.
-Facebook’s algorithms tend to cope poorly with changes, meaning that modifications to already successful advertisements may upset your results.
+Facebook’s algorithms tend to cope poorly with changes in ad copy, meaning that modifications to already successful advertisements may upset your results.

-Remember that the reason that all this comparison is necessary is to ensure effective split testing.
+Remember that the reason that all this comparison is necessary is to ensure effective split testing of ad traffic.
 This may be the most important rule to produce good returns from Facebook advertising.
 Split testing allows you to identify effective trends, which can be converted into much more profitable campaigns in the long run.